-- In your Moodle paper, select the assignment name.
+- In your Moodle paper, select the assignment.

 - Select View all submissions.

-- Select blue Grade button, right of student’s name.
+- Select red Grade button, right of student’s name.

 - You will see a link to the student’s document, a Turnitin ID number, and a similarity score (in red box).
 Select percentage score in coloured box to view Similarity Report in Feedback Studio.

 - The Turnitin score and report link will appear in the student view of assignment submissions.

 - Staff can help students understand Turnitin reports.